-- Always completely lower height-adjustable legrests, if fitted. - In order to use a mobility device as a motor vehicle seat, it needs to be fitted with attachment points to enable anchoring in the motor vehicle.
+In order to use a mobility device as a vehicle seat, it must be fitted with tie-down points to enable anchoring in the motor vehicle.
 These accessories may be included in the standard scope of mobility device order and delivery in some countries (UK for example), but may also be obtained from Invacare as an option in other countries.